racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 **Assumptions**: There is a consensus, at least primitive, among humans regarding an ethic common to all of society which is used to contrast the ethics of machines.

-Coming soon: *Common ethics of humanity as a frame of reference for Secure Artificial Intelligence.
+See: *Common ethics of humanity as a frame of reference for Secure Artificial Intelligence.

 ### IQ Variation Test